maureengithu/bc-7-mowplex/README.md

 **Prelude**:

 *Assumption*:
-You can't take the square root of a negative number.
+ou can't take the square root of a negative number.

 *Fact*:
 You can take the square root of a negative number, but it involves using a new number to do it.
 This new number is commonly called "i", standing for "imaginary".